My 2014-15 Pats Preview

 Chandler Stephenson (will play pro in Washington’s system)

-Dyson Stevenson (graduated – will be playing hockey in Portland of the
+Dyson Stevenson (graduated – will be playing hockey in Portland of the AHL)

 Boston Leier (graduated – will be playing CIS hockey)